 For all of us, the last three months have been difficult and different to our normal lives.
 That is the same for us at Saints Foundation.
 But, we haven’t let this stop us.

 From delivering prescriptions to volunteering with FareShare, it has been a busy time for everyone at Saints Foundation.
 Here are just a few things we have been doing to support our community in this tough time as part of the club’s #SaintsAsOne campaign.

 At the request of Southampton City Council and the city’s NHS Clinical Commissioning Group, we have been running a Prescription Delivery Service to aid those most vulnerable in our community.

-So far, we have taken 1,486 calls for our support, delivering 1,449 prescriptions from 40 different pharmacies with our volunteers heading right across the city to help those in need.
+So far, delivering more than 1,600 prescriptions from 40 different pharmacies with our volunteers heading right across the city to help those in need.

 Our delivery staff, normally running projects that support people in our community, have been busy too.
 They have been collectively calling participants and checking on their wellbeing.

 Between them, more than 3,500 calls have been made to our participants this month with more than 600 hours in contact with those who need us.